5 Little Reasons Why Potty Training May Look Like A Big Mess

 5. Teeth.
 Namely the second year molars.

-Before you know it, your child will be big enough for piggyback rides.
+And before you know it, your child will be big enough for piggyback rides.

 Illustrations: Citrus and Mint Designs